Quiet, Please: Extant episodes

 For many years, the majority of the show's episodes were feared lost, with only 12 episodes in general circulation among collectors.
 In the late 1980s, more than 80 episodes were discovered, comprising the majority of the series' run.
 Many of the recordings are of rather poor sound quality, but are nonetheless treasured by collectors.
-Currently in circulation are 88 episodes, plus half of an 89th.
+88 episodes, plus half of an 89th, are currently in circulation.
 All the episodes are believed to be in the public domain, and can be downloaded free of charge.
 Another 17 are presumed lost, though, according to Hand, scripts survive for all of them.

 The fact that any episodes of Quiet, Please survive in general circulation might well be due to Chappell's efforts.
 He wrote to Cooper's widow Emily in 1966 to report that he owned copies of all but 11 episodes on transcription discs and had copied them all to reel to reel tape.
 Stating that he would happily copy any episodes for Emily, Chappell further wrote that "It took a lot of hours to make the tape transfers but I got a big thrill out of hearing them all over again and I want to say that there were many occasions when my emotions blew up and I just plain bawled.
 They brought back such wonderful times and so many intimate memories of such a treasured friend."